beerlington/classy_enum/README.md

 end
 ```

-In the above example, high priority alarms are only emailed if the owning alarm is enabled.
+In the above examples, high priority alarms are only emailed if the owning alarm is enabled.

 ```ruby
 @alarm = Alarm.create(:priority => :high, :enabled => true)